 An Adélie penguin (Pygoscelis adeliae) colony is situated nearby the Area at Adélie Cove, with a 2013 population of 13,408 breeding pairs (Humphries et al., 2017) (Map 1).
-About 30 Skua (Stercorarius maccormicki) pairs breed close to the penguins (Final CEE - 2017).
+About 30 Skua (Stercorarius maccormicki) pairs breed close to the penguins.

 The faunal assemblage of the Area includes notothenioid fishes, represented especially by species of the Trematomus group, including T. bernacchi, T. pennelli, T. hansoni and T. loennbergii.
 These exert an important role in benthic food webs as consumers of many invertebrate species, mainly crustaceans and polychaetes (Vacchi et al., 1991; 1992; 1994a; 1994b; 1995; 1997; 2000b; La Mesa et al., 1996; 1997; 2000; Guglielmo et al., 1998).
 The platelet ice occurring at Terra Nova Bay in early spring has been shown to house an important nursery for the Antarctic silverfish, Pleuragramma antarcticum, a key organism in the ecology of Antarctic food webs (La Mesa et al., 2004; Vacchi et al., 2004).
-The platelet ice environment has strong prooxidant characteristics at the beginning of austral spring, and the marked responsiveness of antioxidant defences represents a fundamental strategy for P. antarcticum (Regoli et al., 2005b).
+The distribution of Pleuragramma eggs has been studied in detail only at three Terra Nova Bay sampling locations (i.e. Gerlache Inlet, Silverfish Bay and Cape Washington) (Guidetti et al., 2015) where it was showing a certain degree of patchiness in eggs and larvae distribution (significantly changing at a spatial scale of kilometres and showing a not homogeneous distribution under the solid ice).
+No specific studies to quantify Pleuragramma eggs have been performed within the ASPA 161 boundaries, but it is know that abundant platelet ice is also occurring here in this area where additional nurseries of this fish species could reasonably be found.
+The platelet ice environment has also strong prooxidant characteristics at the beginning of austral spring, and the marked responsiveness of antioxidant defences represents a fundamental strategy for P. antarcticum (Regoli et al., 2005b).

 An aerial survey on cetacean species, conducted in the coastal area surrounding the Italian Station Mario Zucchelli, showed the presence of Killer Whale Orcinus orca (L.), types B and C and Minke Whale (Balaenoptera bonaerensis Burmeister).
-(Lauriano et al., 2007a; 2007b; Lauriano pers. com.).
+(Lauriano et al., 2007a; 2007b.).
 Leopard seals (Hydrurga leptonix) were sighted several times at the end of the slope that penguins climb to reach the colony in the area represented in Map 1.